We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 We now need a hook.
 This is easy: You simply offer your problem-solving information in return for their name and contact details.

 There should be a strong, clear, direct call to action.
 Tell the person exactly what you want him or her to do.
 Do you want her to pick up the phone and call?
-Should he go to a website?
+Should he go to a website or offer an email address for the information?
 Come in to a business?
 When?
 What will happen when he does?

 Here's a good call to action, for example: